dcsjzh/OnlineHMQ/README.md

 ## Objective functions
 - File "src/ObjectiveFunction.h": is the base class of the other submodular functions.
-- File "src/minHappiness.h": is the average happiness ratio function.
+- File "src/minHappiness.h": is the minimum happiness ratio function.

 ## Evaluated algorithms
 - File "src/SubsetSelectionAlgorithm.h": is the base class of the following algorithms.